Social Policy & Programs Consulting

 What Does the President Do?

-The Atlantic: The Difference Between Business and Government
+The Difference Between Business and Government

 Defective Teaching Methods Produce American Political Ignorance